INTERVIEW BY MARKO SYRJALA

 Besides these Lordi and Lita Ford things, and a possible tour, what else you’re planning to do in the near future?

 I want to start writing for a new solo album to come out by next year.
-Also, I have a punk project which I’m right in the middle of the business with.
+Also, I have a punk project with which I’m right in the middle of the business.
 We’re going to see if we can make the timing happen.
 But I was working on a very special punk, “back-to-the-roots punk record” that would be a collaboration with CBGBs, for one thing, as a partner, and also bringing back some artists from back in the day to all sing on this record with me, and with some new people who have carried the flag, as a tribute to punk.
 So that’s a record that I wanted to try to get done this year.
 So, we’re just trying to see if everything is going to work out and if we can get the funding in time to try and get it out towards Christmas.

 Many early “punks” now live in the United States.
 Johnny Rotten lives there, and also Steve Jones and many others.